SunilKumar-K/DSA-with-HumbleFoos/mds/linkedLists.md

 - we are considering **1 index** based in linked list otherwise your wish .
 - we are traversing form head node to the previous node of the index.
+- later on that we are removing connection between previous node to index node and later we are making connection between previous node of index node to after node of index node by giving this **temp.next = temp.next.next**.

 ![delete at index](https://github.com/HumbleFool830/100-Day-s-of-DSA-challenge-/blob/main/Images/deleteatindex.jpeg)